Edward Jervis Jervis, 2nd Viscount St Vincent

-Edward Jervis Jervis, 2nd Viscount St Vincent (1 April 1767 – 25 September 1859) was a Viscount in the Peerage of the United Kingdom.
+Edward Jervis Jervis, 2nd Viscount St Vincent (1 April 1767 – 25 September 1859) was an English peer.

 Early life

 Jervis was born Edward Jervis Ricketts, the second son of William Henry Ricketts and Mary Jervis.
 Mary Jervis was the daughter of Swynfen Jervis, Rector of Meaford, Staffordshire and the sister of Admiral of the Fleet John Jervis, 1st Earl of St Vincent.
 He inherited the viscountcy of St Vincent in 1823 by special remainder on the death of his uncle and changed his name by Royal Licence to Edward Jervis Jervis.
 Jervis resided at the family seats of Meaford Hall and Little Aston Hall, both in Staffordshire.
 He was Lord of the Manor of Little Aston.
+He owned the "Canaan" slave plantation in the British colony of Jamaica, which he inherited from his father.

 Marriages and children

 Jervis married twice.
 On 29 January 1790 he married Hon Mary Cassandra Twisleton, daughter of Major-General Thomas Twisleton, 13th Baron Saye and Sele.
 They had two children before divorcing in 1799: